ed-donner/llm_engineering/README.md

 We will start the course by installing Ollama so you can see results immediately!
 1. Download and install Ollama from https://ollama.com noting that on a PC you might need to have administrator permissions for the install to work properly
 2. On a PC, start a Command prompt / Powershell (Press Win + R, type `cmd`, and press Enter).
 On a Mac, start a Terminal (Applications > Utilities > Terminal).
-3. Run `ollama run llama3.2` or for smaller machines try `ollama run llama3.2:1b`
+3. Run `ollama run llama3.2` or for smaller machines try `ollama run llama3.2:1b` - **please note** steer clear of Meta's latest model llama3.3 because at 70B parameters that's way too large for most home computers!
 4. If this doesn't work, you may need to run `ollama serve` in another Powershell (Windows) or Terminal (Mac), and try step 3 again
 5. And if that doesn't work on your box, I've set up this on the cloud.
 This is on Google Colab, which will need you to have a Google account to sign in, but is free:  https://colab.research.google.com/drive/1-_f5XZPsChvfU1sJ0QqCePtIuc55LSdu?usp=sharing